 Having a custodial certificate will not only make you appear more authentic to your prospects but also elevate the status of your company ensuring a line of trained individuals that will be certified too.

-Moreover, having a certificate will boost your company’s credibility making you stand out in the intense level of competition.
+Moreover, having a certificate will boost your company’s credibility making you stand out easily.

 While going through your company’s profile, a client will want to know about your team.